 COVID-19 Information and FAQs for HDR Candidates

+As many states and cities are currently in lockdown, universities across Australia are working to support HDR candidates and ensure that they can maintain progress in their studies.
 UC's response to the COVID-19 pandemic is one that allows flexibility for our HDR candidates, ensuring that each person can have adjustments made in line with their personal circumstances, and where they are in their candidature.

 Managing and adapting your research plan during this time

 Your relationship with your supervisor is core to your candidature, and is more important now than ever.
 Please discuss with them how to minimise the impact on your research, and develop contingency plans to help you continue progressing toward your goals.

 - In conversation with your supervisors, consider adapting your research study plan and document any changes.
 A plan template can be found on the student forms page.

 - Discuss changes to your plan, and how you can reprioritise tasks and timelines to fit the current restrictions.

 - Is it necessary and/or feasible to revise your approach, method or technology to progress your research?